ongoreba/Autodesk_Maya_Curve_Tool/README.md

 ## Release notes
 Mar.
 31, 2025: Fixed the issue of PySide importing in Maya 2025.
 ## Troubleshooting
-- If there is any issues with PySide importing, go to MinhThu_curve_tool/ui/dialogs/curve_maker_dialog.
+- If there is any issues with PySide importing in previous versions of Maya, go to MinhThu_curve_tool/ui/dialogs/curve_maker_dialog.
 In line 2 you should see
 ```
 import PySide6 as QT
 ```